mbordash/kontxt_for_wordpress/README.txt

 1. KONTXTscore&trade; :: your real-time brand sentiment metric.

 2. Sentiment Analytics :: deep insights on how your brand connects with your visitors

+3. Experiment :: test your content in real-time

 == Changelog ==

 = 1.0 =
 Initial release

+== Upgrade Notice ==